Kevin McDonald (footballer, born 1988): Dundee United and afterwards

 After leaving Fulham at the end of the 2020–21 season upon the expiry of his contract, McDonald went six months without a club.
 During January 2022, he trained with Dundee United, and signed a short-term contract with them on 1 February 2022.
 Released by United at the end of the season, he went on trial with Derby County, playing for them in a pre-season friendly but missing out on a contract due to injury.
 He subsequently trained with Fulham's under-21 team and planned to do some coaching.

 Exeter City

 On 31 January 2023, McDonald signed for League One club Exeter City on a short-term contract until the end of the season having been training with the club for a short period.
 McDonald scored his first goal for Exeter on 25 February, in a 2–0 win against Cambridge United.
 It was also his first goal since he received a kidney transplant in 2021, and came eight days after his daughter was born.

+Bradford City

+On 20 June 2023, McDonald signed for Bradford City on a free transfer on a two-year deal.
+He became player-caretaker manager on 4 October 2023.
+On 30 August 2024, McDonald's contract with Bradford City was terminated by mutual consent.

+Return to Exeter City

+On 13 November 2024, McDonald re-signed with Exeter City on a short-term contract until January, having been training with the League One side after his departure from Bradford City.
+On 16 January 2025, McDonald signed a contract extension until the end of the season.